By Teresa Currivan, LMFT, Parent Coach

 Deschooling is the process of allowing a student to abstain from any school or learning-related activities.
 The objective is to allow the child’s intrinsic motivation to learn to return.

-Deschooling is necessary when a child has experienced school trauma — any intellectual, social, mental or physical harm within the school setting.
+Deschooling is necessary when a child has experienced school refusal or trauma — any intellectual, social, mental or physical harm within the school setting.
 The nature and length of the trauma the child has endured impacts the amount of time he needs to deschool, from a few months to a few years.

 Both unschooling and deschooling involve a break from the traditional school setting and assume that the child has an intrinsic desire to learn.
 There usually isn’t one magical day when deschooling ends: there is an art and science to knowing when and how to introduce education again.
 Unschooling works well with deschooling because there is room to understand when to back off, when to drop seeds of thought, and when to allow the child to rise to a challenge, but it can be accomplished in any educational setting with willing adults.

-Not feeling like you belong to a group, not feeling capable, in addition to related issues such as sensory issues, can cause a child to act out in rage or feel deep depression.
-So many of the kids I help are in the midst of this.
+Not feeling like you belong to a group, not feeling capable, feeling bored (and confused about that boredom), in addition to related issues can cause a child to act out in rage or feel deep depression.
+So many of the parents who I help are in the midst of helping their child out of this.
 It takes parents and teachers to believe in them in order for them to believe in themselves again.
 Deschooling with trust in the process is a large piece of this puzzle.
+The paradox here is that deschooling can cause more anxiety for parents who are new to homeschooling or alternative schooling more than any other factor.

-In my experience, deschooling causes more anxiety for parents who are new to homeschooling or alternative schooling than any other factor.
-Because twice-exceptional students are often misidentified as being “behind” the performance level in some or all areas that a traditional school expects, to the parents, the prospect of deschooling seems to be going in the wrong direction.
-Additionally, these students can have challenges such as autism, ADHD, or sensory issues.
-Deschooling inherently involves a big leap of faith.
-Paradoxically, the most important element in allowing the child to heal and to come to learn on their own is the adult’s trust in the process and in the fact that the child has an intrinsic desire to learn.
+Deschooling is the transition to this new way of learning, and inherently involves a big leap of faith.
+It requires that the adults let go of any outcome in one or all subject areas and an investment in discovering how the child learns.
+The paradox (so many paradoxes!) is that, in letting go of an outcome, the adult is making space for the child to return to the subject on their own terms.
+Easy to understand, hard to do!
+The most important element in allowing the child to heal and to come to learn on their own is the adult’s trust in the process and in the fact that the child has an intrinsic desire to learn.
 Sometimes the stress or doubts the adult has about the process can impact the child’s own faith in their shooling or in themselves.
 (Especially the sensitive ones.)
-When ready and motivated, gifted children will catch up on any topic they are interested in, in a shorter period of time than the typical child.
-Especially when taught in a way that suits them.
+When ready and motivated, gifted children will catch up on any topic they are interested in, especially when taught in a way that suits them.
 (Often there is no stopping them!)

 © 2019 Teresa Currivan